tildahh/UC-Berkeley-MachineLearning/README.md

 ## Overview

+This repository showcases my learning journey through the UC Berkeley Professional Certificate in Machine Learning and Artificial Intelligence.
+It contains program details, key takeaways, and sample notebooks demonstrating the skills and tools I acquired during the program.

 The **Professional Certificate in Machine Learning and Artificial Intelligence** from UC Berkeley (ranked the #1 university in the world by Forbes) is a prestigious program developed in collaboration with the **College of Engineering** and the **Haas School of Business**.
 This program offers hands-on experience solving real-world technical and business challenges using cutting-edge ML/AI tools and techniques.

 Participants gain highly sought-after skills in: